addiva-elektronik/addiva-elektronik.github.io/content/posts/2023-05-15-mac-learning.md

 draft: false
 ---

-This post shows illustrates dynamic learning of unicast MAC addresses for Linux MAC Bridges, and how to use the Linux `bridge fdb show` command to view the addresses learned.
-If you wish to try this out yourself, there are [hints on using Infix on GNS3](#exploring-mac-learning-with-infix) at the end.
+This post shows illustrates _dynamic learning of unicast MAC addresses_ on Linux MAC Bridges, and how to use the `bridge fdb show` command to view the MAC database.
+It expands an [earlier post][Bridging-VLAN-Post] on Bridging and VLANs.

+If you wish to try this out yourself, there are hints on exploring _MAC Learning with Infix and GNS3_ at [the bottom](#exploring-mac-learning-with-infix) of this post.

 **\#learning-cache \#mac-database \#forwarding-database \#fdb
 \#mac-bridge \#transparent-bridge**